ASaull/Minecraft-Block-Display-Exporter/README.md

  - Give colour to grayscale blocks (leaves, stems)
  - Create a bed model since they are hardcoded into the game. (why??)
 So are conduits...
  - Support textures that determine UVs automatically (composter)
- - Create a dedicate release zip file
+ - Create a dedicated release zip file